the 13 Truths

 1. The Truth of Magical Origin

 All Magic originates from nature; the sun, the moon, the stars, the planets, the rain, the plants - Magic begins in the natural world.
-It is important to understand that Magic comes from nature, but it is also important to remember that every human is also a part of nature.
-The body comes from the natural world.
-So through magic we can tap into different magical sources of power; the power of water, the power of the moon, the power of a tree, and even our own personal power.
+It is important to understand the origin of magic, and to remember the fact that we as humans are part of the natural world.

 2. The Truth of Magical Purpose